NeurodataWithoutBorders/nwbinspector/docs/best_practices/time_series.rst

 If you only have data spanning specific segments of time, then only include those timepoints in the data, see :ref:`best_practice_regular_timestamps` for more information.

-A primary implication is that the values in ``timestamps``, as well as the corresponding ordering of their indices in the ``data`` array, should always be strictly increasing.
+A primary implication is that the values in :py:attr:`~pynwb.base.TimeSeries.timestamps`, as well as the corresponding ordering of their indices in the :py:attr:`~pynwb.base.TimeSeries.data` array, should always be strictly increasing.

 Check function: :py:meth:`~nwbinspector.checks.time_series.check_timestamps_ascending`